percona/percona-server-mongodb-operator/source/expose.rst

-Pods is a dynamic process, therefore binding communication between Pods to specific IP addresses would cause problems as things change over time as a result of the cluster scaling, maintenance, etc. Due to this changing environment, you should connect to Percona Distribution for MongoDB via Kubernetes internal DNS names in URI
+Pods is a dynamic process, therefore binding communication between Pods to specific IP addresses would cause problems as things change over time as a result of the cluster scaling, maintenance, etc. Due to this changing environment, you should connect to Percona Server for MongoDB via Kubernetes internal DNS names in URI
 (e.g. using ``mongodb+srv://userAdmin:userAdmin123456@<cluster-name>-rs0.<namespace>.svc.cluster.local/admin?replicaSet=rs0&ssl=false`` to access one of the Replica Set Pods).
 URI-based access is strictly recommended.